What all Expats Will Tell You About Thailand Health Insurance

 Thailand is a hugely popular destination for travelers and expats alike.
-The low cost of living, beautiful weather, delicious food, and large, supportive digital nomad community makes the decision to relocate to Thailand an easy one.
+The low cost of living, beautiful weather, delicious food, and large, supportive digital nomad community make the decision to relocate to Thailand an easy one.
 But safety and health are still important.
 Having comprehensive health insurance in Thailand is essential.
 Infectious diseases, traffic accidents, and food born illnesses are common.
 As well, there is plenty of temptation to participate in high-risk adventure sports, boating trips, and regional excursions.
 Understanding your medical insurance and health care options will give you the greatest peace of mind as you start to explore your new home country.

 In general, healthcare in Thailand is of a good standard.
 An estimated 99.5% of the population has access to the country’s universal health care program, which has been in effect since 2002.
 In major centers like Bangkok, Nonthaburi, and Chiang Mai there are excellent facilities and English-speaking staff.
 However, in more rural areas health care services can be limited.
 And throughout the country, an average of 65% of first responders are volunteers.
 Professional-run ambulances and paramedics are relatively rare.